-&lt;sup>3 C.F.R. § 2424.1100 - What is a limited denial of participation?
+&lt;sup>4 2 C.F.R. § 2424.1100 - What is a limited denial of participation?

-- Secretary: The Secretary is the highest-ranking position in the Puerto Rico Department of Housing. - Subrecipients: An entity, usually but not limited to non-Federal entities, that receives a subaward from a pass-through entity to carry out part of a Federal award; but does not include an individual that is a beneficiary of such award.
-A subrecipient may also be a recipient of other federal awards directly from a federal awarding agency. - Subrecipients Agreements: A Subrecipient Agreement (SRA) is a contractual relationship between PRDOH and a subrecipient. - Vendor: A contractor, supplier, subrecipient, or bidder, as applicable, who is awarded and executes a written agreement (contract, subrecipient agreement, or purchase order) with the PRDOH. - Written Agreement: A legally binding agreement between PRDOH and a vendor in a contract, purchase order, subrecipient agreement, or MOU. - Yardi: Yardi Voyager is a web-based, fully integrated end-to-end platform to manage operations, accounting, and reports.
+- Puerto Rico Department of Housing: Puerto Rico Department of Housing (PRDOH) is the grantee for the Puerto Rico CDBG-DR and CDBG-MIT funds. - Quarterly Performance Report A Quarterly Performance Report (QPR) is a report submitted to HUD by PRDOH via the DRGR system showing the progress of CDBG-DR/MIT recovery activities. - System for Award Management: The System for Award Management (SAM) is an official website of the United States (U.S.) government.
+The system can be used to register interested entities to do business with the U.S. government, update or renew the registration, check the registration status, and search for an entity's registration and exclusion records. - Secretary: The Secretary is the highest-ranking position in the Puerto Rico Department of Housing. - Subrecipient: An entity that receives a subaward from a pass-through entity to carry out part of a Federal award.
+The term subrecipient does not include a beneficiary or participant.
+A subrecipient may also be a recipient of other Federal awards directly from a Federal agency. - Subrecipients Agreements: A Subrecipient Agreement (SRA) is a contractual relationship between PRDOH and a subrecipient. - Vendor: A contractor, supplier, subrecipient, or bidder, as applicable, who is awarded and executes a written agreement (contract, subrecipient agreement, or purchase order) with the PRDOH. - Written Agreement: A legally binding agreement between PRDOH and a vendor in a contract, purchase order, subrecipient agreement, or MOU. - Yardi: Yardi Voyager is a web-based, fully integrated end-to-end platform to manage operations, accounting, and reports.
 The platform will be used by PRDOH to manage the grant.